-- 1. Illness of the student or doctor's appointment; - Exclusion due to quarantine, contagious disease, infection, infestation, or other condition requiring separation from other students for medical or health reasons; - 3.
+- 1. Illness of the student or doctor's appointment; - 2.
+Exclusion due to quarantine, contagious disease, infection, infestation, or other condition requiring separation from other students for medical or health reasons; - 3.
 Illness or other family emergency, which requires the presence of the student outside the school; - 4.
-Death in the student's immediate family; - Necessity for a student to attend any judicial proceeding as a party or witness; - Observance of religious holy days; - 7.
-Suspension or expulsion from school by the Principal or Director of Student Services pursuant to Section 3; - 8.
-Temporary closing of the school facility or suspension of classes due to severe weather, official activities, holidays, malfunctioning equipment, unsafe or unsanitary conditions, or other conditions requiring the closing of the school facility or suspension of classes; and - 9.
-Other absences upon the written request of a parent or guardian if approved in advance by the Principal including trips to visit extended family and college visits.
+Death in the student's immediate family; - 5.
+Necessity for a student to attend any judicial proceeding as a party or witness; - 6.
+Observance of religious holy days; - 7.
+Suspension or expulsion from school by the Principal or Coordinator of School Culture pursuant to Section 3; - 8.
+Other absences upon the written request of a parent or guardian if approved in advance by the Principal including trips to visit extended family and college visits. - 9.
+Other reasons not listed may be accepted, but must be approved by the Campus Principal.

 It is considered a serious infraction when a student misses classes or school without the knowledge or permission of a parent/guardian or school personnel.
 See Serious Infractions, Section 3.
-Students will not be suspended or otherwise excluded from school for these infractions, but other consequences may be administered.

 Parents are encouraged to schedule necessary medical and other appointments for students outside of school hours.
 No student may be dismissed early without parent/guardian permission.
+Students will not be dismissed between 3:00pm and 3:30pm on Mondays, Tuesdays, Thursdays or Fridays or between 12:30pm and 1:00pm on Wednesdays (early release day) unless it is an emergency.
 Students must be signed out by a parent/guardian when being dismissed early unless other arrangements have been made in advance and approved by the Principal.

-Students are expected to make up work that is missed due to absence from school and to assume responsibility for requesting work from the teacher.
+Students are expected to make up work that is missed due to absence from school and to assume responsibility for completing missed work.
 Teachers will make a reasonable effort to assist students in making up work by providing assignments in advance or after the student returns to school.
 Because of the collaborative and hands-on nature of much of the work at Capital City, it may not be possible for students to make up all assignments.
 Teachers shall have discretion as to which assignments are provided and required.

+School personnel monitor student attendance, notify parents of concerns, and evaluate opportunities to improve attendance including referral to the MTSS team.
 Students who accrue more than 10 unexcused absences in a school year are considered chronically truant in accordance with the Compulsory Education and School Attendance Regulations of the District of Columbia.
 Capital City is required to refer to the Child and Family Services Agency (CFSA) any student between the ages of 5 through 13 after the accrual of 10 unexcused absences.
 Students between the ages of 14 through 17 shall be referred to the Court Social Services Division of the Superior Court of the District of Columbia and the Office of the Attorney General Juvenile Section after the accrual of 15 unexcused absences.